Yu Xinqing

-Yu Xinqing (余心清 (Yú Xīnqīng); 1898-4 September 1966) was a Chinese clergy and politician.
+Yu Xinqing (余心清 (Yú Xīnqīng); 1898-4 September 1966) was a Chinese pastor and politician.

 Born into a family of local government officials in Hefei, Anhui, Yu graduated from Nanking Theological Seminary as well as Columbia University.
-In his early years, he was a chaplain in Christian General Feng Yuxiang's army, fought north and south.
-He had been hailed as "Red Priest" (红色牧师).
+In his early years, he was a chaplain in the "Christian General" Feng Yuxiang's army.
+He was hailed as the "Red Priest" (红色牧师).
 Yu began his revolutionary career since 1933, he was once in exile in Japan, and he was once arrested and jailed.
 After the Chinese Communist Revolution, he served in various posts in government.
-In 1966, the Cultural Revolution broken out, Yu committed suicide during a series of humiliations.
+In 1966, during the Cultural Revolution, Yu committed suicide during a series of humiliations.

 Biography

 Early life and education

 Yu was born in Hefei, Anhui, in 1898, to a powerful family.
 His grandfather was a general in the Huai Army.
 He had twelve siblings.
 Because of war and poverty, only he and three other siblings survived.
 In the autumn of 1915, Yu was accepted to the newly created Nanking Theological Seminary (金陵神学院) and graduated in 1919.